top of page

 Why Hysterectomy Functional Nutrition Matters

-I had to write this, not because of a news headline, but because I see it often in my chair: women navigating life after hysterectomy without the whole story.
+I had to write this, not because of a headline or trend, but because I see it again and again in the dental chair: women navigating life after hysterectomy without the whole story.

-Hysterectomy functional nutrition means looking beyond the surgery to see how it impacts your hormones, nervous system, and inflammation.
-It’s about connecting the dots between the surgery and the symptoms you may feel months—or even years—later.
+Functional nutrition for hysterectomy looks beyond the surgery itself to understand how it can affect hormones, the nervous system, inflammation, and everyday resilience.
+It’s about connecting the dots between a procedure and the symptoms that may show up months or even years later.

-Here’s the reality: By their mid-60s, more than 1 in 5 U.S. women have had a hysterectomy, and that number climbs to over 41% by age 75 (CDC, 2021).
-That’s roughly 20 million women, yet most are never told what to expect beyond the surgery itself.
+Here’s the reality: by their mid-60s, more than 1 in 5 U.S. women have had a hysterectomy, and that number climbs to over 40% by age 75 (CDC, 2021).
+That’s millions of women, yet most are never told what to expect beyond the surgery itself.

-And while a hysterectomy can be life-changing for necessary reasons, such as fibroids, endometriosis, cancer, or chronic bleeding, it’s also a turning point that can impact the whole body, not just the reproductive system, and not just for a few months.
+And while a hysterectomy can be absolutely life-changing for necessary reasons, fibroids, endometriosis, cancer, and chronic bleeding, it’s also a turning point that can influence the whole body.
+Not just the reproductive system.
+And not just for a few months.

 Why a Hysterectomy Is More Than “Just” the Uterus